scrollmapper/bible_databases_deuterocanonical/readme.md

 - Testaments of the Twelve Patriarchs
 - The Ascension of Isaiah
 - The Apocalipse of Sedrach
+- 1 Baruch
+- 2 Baruch
+- 3 Baruch
+- 4 Baruch

+---

+The *lost books* have not been as zealously preserved as the mainstream canonical scriptures (The Bible) we know today.
+Therefore, in digitally transcribing these to a simple and redistributable text format.
+Many of these are translations of translations, copies of copies, in most cases, and parts of the books may have additions or subtractions that occurred in history as they were transmitted and copied by the ancients and modern methods.

+Some of these books are the product of digital copying and may have small errors in them (such as the use of *0 zero* where *O letter O* should be).
+If you detect these, feel free to submit changes.

+Please note that in the process of copying, I've removed all commentaries.
+The intent is to preserve scripture rather than human additions such as commentaries, subheadings, and credits.

+In the future I may provide seperate meta files regarding details on particular books (translators, dates, etc) but for now I'm focused on building the library.

+These books are believed to be in the public domain.
+If you find otherwise, please notify me via GitHub.

 Looking for canonical bible books?
 Find them here: https://github.com/scrollmapper/bible_databases